Mobile Suit Gundam: Plot

-From left to right, top: Kai Shiden, Ryu Jose, Amuro Ray, Fraw Bow, Sayla Mass, Mirai Yashima and Bright Noa; bottom: Hayato Kobayashi, Katz Hawin, Letz Cofan and Kikka Kitamoto.

-Principality of Zeon, from left to right: Giren Zabi, Dozle Zabi, Degwin Sodo Zabi, Kycilia Zabi, Garma Zabi and Char Aznable.

-Set in a fictional universe (Universal Century year 0079 according to the Gundam Calendar), the Principality of Zeon has declared independence from the Earth Federation, and subsequently launched a war of independence called the One Year War.
-The conflict has directly affected every continent on Earth, also nearly every space colony and lunar settlement.
-Zeon, though smaller, has the tactical upper hand through their use of a new type of humanoid weapons called mobile suits.
-After half of all humanity perishes in the conflict and much of Earth's ecosystem, the war settled into a bitter stalemate lasting over eight months.
+In the year Universal Century 0079, a cluster of Space Colonies calling itself the Principality of Zeon declares independence from the Earth Federation, and subsequently launches a war of independence known as the One Year War.
+Zeon, though smaller, has the tactical upper hand through their use of a new type of humanoid weapons called Mobile Suits.
+After half of all humanity perishes within the first week of the conflict, the war settles into a bitter eight-month stalemate.

-The story begins with a newly deployed Federation warship, the White Base, arriving at the secret research base located at the Side 7 colony to pick up the Federation's newest weapon.
-However, they are closely followed by Zeon forces.
-A Zeon reconnaissance team member disobeys mission orders and attacks the colony, killing most of the Federation crew and civilians in the process.
-Out of desperation, young Amuro Ray accidentally finds the Federation's new prototype arsenal—the RX-78 Gundam, and manages to beat back Zeon forces.
-Scrambling everything they can, the White Base sets out with her newly formed crew of civilian recruits and refugees in her journey to survive.
+The series begins with a newly deployed Federation warship, the White Base, arriving at the colony Side 7 to pick up a Federation prototype Mobile Suit.
+Unbeknownst to the Federation, a Zeon reconnaissance team was sent to gather information on this prototype.
+Disobeying orders, a Zeon soldier attacks the colony, killing most of the Federation crew and civilians in the process.
+Teenaged Amuro Ray discovers the Federation's prototype—the RX-78 Gundam.
+Despite his lack of experience, he is able to destroy the attacking Zaku II Mobile suits, but not without further damaging the colony.
+With their home colony damaged, the survivors have little choice but to join up with the White Base.

 On their journey, the White Base members often encounter the Zeon Lieutenant Commander Char Aznable.
+Although not shy to fight the Federation, Char has a personal grudge towards Zeon's ruling Zabi family, and he takes advantage of his position to seek revenge.
+In one such case, he feeds Garma Zabi false information that gets him killed.
+Throughout the series, Char Aznable's backstory is slowly revealed.
+The name Char Aznable is merely an alias, his father was Zeon Zum Deikun, one of the original leaders of Zeon before the Zabi dynasty took over.

-Although Char antagonizes Amuro in battle, he takes advantage of their position as Federation members to have them kill members from Zeon's Zabi family as part of his revenge scheme as he is the son of the original founder of Zeon and the nation's namesake.
-Amuro also meets ensign Lalah Sune with whom he falls in love, but accidentally kills when facing Char.
-When the Federation Forces invade the Fortress of A Baoa Qu to defeat the Zeon forces, Amuro engages on a final one-on-one duel against Char due to each blaming the other for Lalah's death.
+Char Aznable eventually meets up with a psychic named Lalah Sune.
+A love triangle between her, Char, and Amuro eventually forms.
+In a battle between Amuro and Char, Lalah is caught in Amuro's crossfire.
+When the Federation Forces invade the Fortress of A Baoa Qu to decisively defeat Zeon, Amuro engages on a final one-on-one duel against Char, with both blaming the other for Lalah's death.
 Having realized he forgot his true enemy, Char stops fighting to kill the last surviving Zabi member, Kycilia Zabi.
 Amuro then reunites with his comrades as the war reaches its end, leaving behind the Gundam as it was rendered inoperable after his battle.